 Netflix’s ‘Mosul’ is an action movie that places its viewers in the middle of an intense battle between a renegade police unit and the ISIS fighters in the eponymous Iraqi city.
 Starring Waleed Elgadi, Hayat Kamille, Thaer Al-Shayei, Suhail Dabbach, and Adam Bessa, it makes for a harrowing story that looks at the many consequences of war.
 Naturally, we were curious about the veracity of the events, and here’s what we have uncovered.

 Yes, ‘Mosul’ is based on a true story.
-Interestingly, the script sought inspiration from a January 2017 article in The New Yorker titled ‘The Desperate Battle to Destroy ISIS, written by Luke Mogelson.
-The report highlighted the struggles and hardships faced by Iraqi civilians on the borders of ISIS territories.
-The Russo brothers – Joe and Anthony – were a part of the project through their production company called AGBO.
+Interestingly, the script sought inspiration from Luke Mogelson’s January 2017 article in The New Yorker titled ‘The Desperate Battle to Destroy ISIS. ‘ The report highlighted the struggles and hardships faced by Iraqi civilians on the borders of ISIS territories.
+The Russo brothers—Joe and Anthony—were involved in the project through their production company, AGBO.

 Joe recalled that the director, Matthew Michael Carnahan, was so touched by the article that he decided that this was the story he wanted to tell the world.
 Anthony added that although everyone has become accustomed to violence in movies, the experience of having your homeland invaded is an extreme situation that not everyone can understand.
 They released a statement which read, “This true story captures the resilience of the human spirit, when faced with seemingly unwinnable circumstances, and at its core, it celebrates the group of soldiers who stood together to protect their home.”